 During testing, we focused on six key metrics, where ease of use and maneuverability were emphasized in our evaluation process.
 Our ratings were based on a combination of real-world testing and extensive side-by-side in–house lab tests where each product was rated compared to the competition.

 Ease of Use

 Ease of use encompasses the features you will need to use repeatedly every day.
 For example, storage options and how easy they are to use and how much they carry.
 Similarly, we looked at sunshades and whether or not they cover your baby, how easy they are to use, and if they offer a peek-a-boo window or ventilation.
-These kinds of features will impact the bulk of your experience, and a strollers ability to perform as desired and expected will be the difference between one you enjoy and one you'd like to kick to the curb.
+These kinds of features will impact the bulk of your experience, and a strollers ability to perform as desired and expected will be the difference between the one you enjoy and one you'd like to kick to the curb.

 The worst performers in our ease of use tests were the Quinny Buzz Xtra and the 4moms Origami.
-Both suffered from smaller sunshades, awkward design choices, smaller storage bins, and are large when folded and relatively heavy.
-The 4moms includes a parent tray and lots of gadgets, but its performance in our tests was disappointing compared to the competition.
+Both options suffered from smaller sunshades, awkward design choices, smaller storage bins, and are large when folded and relatively heavy.
+The 4moms Origami includes a parent tray and lots of gadgets, but its performance in our tests was disappointing compared to the competition.

 Ease of Setup

 Ease of setup was the least weighted category because it is a one-time task.
 We considered how long it takes, difficulty, required tools, and how useful the manual is.

 The easiest to assemble is the UPPAbaby Cruz, with a perfect 10 of 10.
 It took just over four and a half minutes to put the UPPAbaby Cruz together with a simple start up guide, and we found it is so intuitive you may not need the manual.
 Close behind is the BOB Revolution Flex, Britax B-Agile 3, and UPPAbaby Vista, all of which set up in about 5 and a half minutes with great documentation.